-Energy efficiency is one of the most important factors that people take into account when selecting a good quality Conditioner.
-This is hardly surprising, since inefficient devices are not only damaging to the wallet but also pollute the environment more.
-Fortunately, the energy efficiency of air cons has improved drastically over the past decade.
+Energy efficiency is a key factor that people must take into account when selecting a good quality Conditioner.
+This is hardly surprising, since inefficient devices are not only damaging to the wallet but also pollute the environment more than efficient devices.
+Fortunately, the energy efficiency of air conditioners has improved dramatically over the past decade.

 A key innovation has been the widespread adoption of DC Inverter technology, not only for the compressor but sometimes also for the indoor and outdoor fans.
 The compressor itself has been subject to numerous refinements that have improved operational efficiency.
 These include the use of better design and materials for the compression chamber, changes in fan blade shape and the incorporation of a more powerful magnet.

 Using refrigerant with a higher compression ratio has also yielded significant efficiency benefits.